cahirwpz/mimiker/README.md

 Quickstart
 ---

+To set up container-based local environment:

+    `make docker`

-For container-based local development, please refer to `docker` directory
+For more details please refer to `docker` directory.

 Toolchain
 ---